 Our teachers at La Paloma Academy work to ensure that our students' learning experiences go beyond traditional classroom work.
-By teaching the Common Core Standards, La Paloma Academy's highly qualified faculty presents challenging, engaging work for their students while keeping parents informed of their child's progress at school.
+By teaching Arizona's College and Career Ready Standards, La Paloma Academy's highly qualified faculty presents challenging, engaging work for their students while keeping parents informed of their child's progress at school.
 Below are key highlights of how La Paloma Academy focuses on student achievement and meeting our goals in the classroom: